quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 Starts a local web server that serves the ``www`` assets.
 The command will watch the file-system for changes and reload the browser when a change occurs.

+.. note:: For ReactJS and Angular2 projects, ``monaca preview`` command will transpile the project in memory before launching the previewer.
+Additionally, if the preview is still running and you make a change, the transpile process should be triggered and the previewer will be served with the new files.

 :dfn:`$ monaca preview [option]`

 Options: